 Test bicycle handling skills

-To request a bicycle rodeo Email the Bicycle Patrol Supervisor, Sergeant Kirk Pattison.
+To request a bicycle rodeo Email the Bicycle Patrol Supervisor, Lieutenant Kirk Pattison.